hariharansr2004/Java-Cheat-Sheet/README.md

 ### Q. Can we overload final methods ?
- Yes, we can overload final methods because final keyword says do not change implementation and in overloading we are not changing implementation rather we are changing arguments.
+ Yes, we can overload final methods because final keyword says do not change implementation and in overloading we are not changing implementation rather we are changing parameters.

 ### Can we overload private methods or not ?
-A. Yes, we can overload private methods because private methods are accessible everywhere in same class and overloading also happens within class.
+A. Yes, we can overload private methods because private methods are accessible in same class and overloading also happens within the same class.

 ### Can we overload non static methods or not ?
 A. Yes, we can overload non static methods but to call them we have to